mendis11391/nourizmart_admin_api/readme.txt

 npm start

 To build files:
-Delete the dist folder and execute the below command:
+// This will clear all the js files inside dist folder tsc --build --clean

-tsc --build
+// This will create newly built js files tsc --build